NavigationContentFooter

 apt install pdns-server pdns-backend-mysql -y

-Confirm you want to use dbconfig-common to configure the database for PowerDNS automatically
+Confirm that you want to use dbconfig-common to automatically configure the database.

-During the installation you will be asked to enter a password for the MySQL backend user.
+During the installation, you’ll be asked to enter a password for the MySQL backend user.
 Press Enter to generate a random password automatically.

-On the primary instance, three options need to be configured in the PowerDNS pdns.conf configuration file: allow-axfr-ips, api and master.
+On the primary Instance, three main options need to be configured in the pdns.conf configuration file: allow-axfr-ips, api, and master.

 api=yes